RichardScottOZ/geoscience-data-utils/docs/development.md

 # Development

-If you'd like to develop `mypackage`, this page should help you get started.
+If you'd like to develop `richardutils`, this page should help you get started.

 ## Installation

 You can install this package with `pip`.
 The `dev` option will install the packages you need for testing and building the documentation.

-    pip install mypackage[dev]
+    pip install richardutils[dev]

 ## Contributing

-If you'd like to contribute pull requests back to the main `mypackage ` project, please see [`CONTRIBUTING.md`](https://github.com/scienxlab/mypackage/blob/main/CONTRIBUTING.md).
+If you'd like to contribute pull requests back to the main `richardutils ` project, please see [`CONTRIBUTING.md`](https://github.com/scienxlab/richardutils/blob/main/CONTRIBUTING.md).

 ## Testing